PLCHome/node-red-contrib-velux/README.md

 - **Host:** The IP address of the KLF 200
 - **Password:** The password of the KLF200.
 Normally the WLAN password on the back

+### keep alive and startup

+After the connection is established, the following actions are performed:
+- The date and time of the real-time clock in the KLF200 are set
+- The system state and the version of the klf200 are queried
+- The node states are queried
+- The house status monitor is turned on

+- Every 10 minutes, the system state is queried as a sign of life

 ## Velux Node

 Velux calls all actors in the network nodes.
 Velux nodes can be Shutter / Rollers, Window opener and so on.
+The output is output from time to time.
+Coming from the house status monitor.
+This sends the state of the velux node from time to time.
+When a status arrives, it is automatically written to the output of the node.

 - **Datasource:** The data source is a velux-connection object.
 There should only be one for a KLF200.
 The KLF200 only allows two connections.
 - **node index:** This is the index of the device (node) within the KLF200.
 In the dropdown, the index and the name are displayed when the combo box is empty.